hypergonial/hikari-arc/docs/guides/plugins_extensions.md

 !!! tip
     Anything that can be used with `@client.include` can also be used with `@plugin.include` as well.
 Plugins also define methods commonly found on the client such as [.include_slash_group()][arc.abc.PluginBase.include_slash_group] or [.walk_commands()][arc.abc.PluginBase.walk_commands].

 The benefit of grouping commands together into a plugin is that you can define custom behaviour at the plugin level which applies to all commands added to the plugin.
-[Hooks](./hooks.md), [error handling](./error_handling.md) can all be added to the plugin itself, additionally, you can also set attributes such as `autodefer=` or `default_permissions=`, and they will be applied to all commands that belong to the plugin.
+[Hooks](./hooks.md), [error handling](./error_handling.md), [concurrency limiting](./concurrency_limiting.md) and more can all be added to the plugin itself, additionally, you can also set attributes such as `autodefer=` or `default_permissions=`, and they will be applied to all commands that belong to the plugin.

 For example, to make all commands in a plugin require `MANAGE_GUILD` permissions by default, you may use the following snippet: